 Introduction to Context Limits and Implications

 In the world of Large Language Models (LLMs), understanding context limits is crucial.
-Whether you're working with GPT-3.5, GPT-4, Claude 3.5 Sonnet, or LLaMA, all of these models have a specific limit on how much text they can consider at one time when generating responses.
+Whether you're working with GPT-4o, Claude Sonnet 4.6, Gemini 2.5 Pro, or LLaMA 4, all of these models have a specific limit on how much text they can consider at one time when generating responses.
 This limit often influences how one designs prompts, and understanding it can significantly improve your interaction with LLMs.
 This lesson will clarify what context limits are, how they have been evolving, and practical methods to navigate these limitations.

 Understanding Context Limits